mf0o/opentx_arduplane_tecs_tuning_helper/README.md

 This is based on Yaapu's [FrSky Telemetry Script](https://github.com/yaapu/FrskyTelemetryScript/).
 Before you continue, make sure you have everything set up on Arduplane and your RC Link to have this working.

+It requires some custom sounds but still uses the built-in numbers and units on callouts.
+Complete soundpacks (including the TECS sounds) can be found here: [OpenTX_soundpacks](https://github.com/mf0o/OpenTX_soundpacks)
+A description of filenames and text are located in assets/custom_sounds.csv

 The script is running in a loop of: